-This realization felt crushing but it opened the space to embark on the true process of growing.
+Realizing that I couldn't control everything felt crushing, but it opened the space to embark on the true process of growing.

 Moving away from expectations and control

-I spent my young adulthood absorbing the unfolding story of how our daily choices can manipulate who we are.
+I spent my young adulthood absorbing the unfolding story of how our daily food and lifestyle choices can manipulate who we are.

-Superfoods could predict our good health and ensure we avoid disease.
+Hard to pronounce superfoods could guarantee our perfect health and ensure we avoid disease.
 If I had any pain in my body, I just had to change what I was eating.
-If I wasn’t producing enough at work or feeling creative, I must be doing something wrong.
-If I felt like withdrawing or turtling into a protective shell, I must not have made enough ‘right’ choices that day to avoid feeling isolated.
+If I wasn’t producing enough at work or feeling creative, I must have eaten something wrong.
+If I felt like withdrawing or turtling into a protective shell, I must not have gotten enough exercise to avoid feeling isolated.

-There is no author to blame for writing this story.
-I had self-selected the pieces of health information (including graduate-level coursework) that kept the expectation within this story alive.
+No one is to blame for me believing this story.
+I self-selected the pieces of health information (including graduate-level coursework) that kept this story, and all of its expectations, alive.

-I was so hopeful for all of us that this was true because of how wonderful of an ending it would be.
+I was so hopeful for all of us that this was true.
 If only we perfectly controlled our daily choices, we would unlock all of our creative potentials!
 We would secure the quality of life we long for but don’t see around us.
+We would live free from pain and disease.
 We would value and be valued.
 We would love and be loved.
 We would trust and be trusted.
 It was all within our control.

-I remember being tiny, younger than five or six, and being aware of how people were different when they made different choices.
+I remember being tiny, younger than five or six years old, and being aware of how people were different when they made different choices.
 The days that didn’t include self-medicating were quieter… for me.
 The parent being bullied by self-medicating seemed more peaceful… to me.

 So, to tiny me, making different choices made us different people… happier more peaceful people.
 So why in the world wouldn’t we make those choices all the time?

 Culturally, we get short-lived self-medicating behaviors all tangled up with long-term medicinal and healing behaviors.